Skip to main content

 • the reasons for the child receiving individual education

-The school head of the nursery school recommends to the parent or guardian the fields of study the child should be educated in.
+The school head of the nursery school recommends to the parent or legal representative the fields of study the child should be educated in.
 These fields are based on the Framework Education Programme for Pre-primary Education.
-The nursery school checks out the level of the child's mastery of the expected results in particular fields or recommends further educational steps to the parent or guardian.
+The nursery school checks out the level of the child's mastery of the expected results in particular fields or recommends further educational steps to the parent or legal representative.
 The method used for checking and dates (including alternative dates) are laid down in the school rules so that the check takes place in the period from the third to fourth month from the beginning of the school year.
-The parent or guardian must ensure the child is present at the check.
+The parent or legal representative must ensure the child is present at the check.

 The minimum level of qualification of the person educating the child is not prescribed.

-The expenses associated with individual education, excluding expenses for special compensatory aids according to the Education Act and expenses for the operation of the nursery school to which the child was admitted, are paid by the parent or guardian.
+The expenses associated with individual education, excluding expenses for special compensatory aids according to the Education Act and expenses for the operation of the nursery school to which the child was admitted, are paid by the parent or legal representative.

 In the school year 2022/23, 2525 children were educated individually (source: Ministry of Education, Youth and Sports).